apache/dolphinscheduler/docs/docs/en/architecture/design.md

  <p align="center">
    <img src="https://analysys.github.io/easyscheduler_docs_cn/images/fault-tolerant.png" alt="DolphinScheduler fault-tolerant design"  width="40%" />
  </p>
 Among them, the Master monitors the directories of other Masters and Workers.
-If the remove event is triggered, perform fault tolerance of the process instance or task instance according to the specific business logic.
+If the remove event is triggered, perform fault tolerance of the workflow instance or task instance according to the specific business logic.

 - Master fault tolerance：